jkerr321/book-compare/README.md

  - Goodreads User ID - the 8 digit number in your Goodreads profile URL
  - [Goodreads API key](https://www.goodreads.com/api/keys)
- - Amazon cookie value - visit amazon.co.uk, and copy the request cookie value from the Chrome dev tools network tab (you will need to reload the page if you didn't already have it open)
+ - Amazon cookie value - visit amazon.co.uk, and copy the request cookie value from the Chrome dev tools network tab (you will need to reload the page if you didn't already have it open).
+Copying the cookie from a browser while in incognito / private mode is ideal as the cookie is shorter and less prone to be incorrectly parsed by bash.

 Usage
 -----